 R. C. Sproul’s First Point Regarding the Will of God

 First, Sproul said that God has three distinct wills: God’s sovereign decretive will—all that God has decreed since before the foundation of the world.
-God’s preceptive will—all that God has commanded His children to do and not to do.
+God’s preceptive will—all that God has commanded His children do and what to not do.
 Finally, God’s will of disposition—that which pleases God.

 Insight into these three distinct wills is seen in 1 Timothy 2:4 where Paul explained to Timothy that it is God’s desire for “all men to be saved and to come to the knowledge of the truth.”
 It is God’s will of disposition that desires all men to be saved—God takes no pleasure in sending men to their eternal torment.
 Yet God’s sovereign decretive will has determined that the road to destruction will be much broader than the road to salvation, and we know not why as God has not chosen to tell us the reason.
 Men harden their hearts against the mercy and grace offered to them.
 The unregenerate are pleased to practice lawlessness rather than to submit to God’s preceptive will, which commands all men to obey the gospel of Jesus Christ.

 R.C.
 Sproul’s Second Point Regarding the Will of God